ekonovember/tracker/README.md

 Yet another GPS tracker based on arduino/nodemcu platform.
 The main reason for publishing this project is to provide a complete, step by step, no doubts/investigation process for building and programing a complete and fully functional GPS tracker for ~~everyone~~ ...well mostly sailors.

 ### How it works
-After connecting to power supply tracker will immediately display received data (placeholders for missing data).
+After connecting to power supply tracker will immediately display received data (or placeholders for missing data).
 You should be able to see:
 * UTC - time and date (in UTC)
-* COG - course over ground (i degrees)
+* COG - course over ground (degrees)
-* SOG - speed over ground (in KT)
+* SOG - speed over ground (knots)
 * lat - latitude dd° mm.mm' N/S
 * lng - longitude ddd° mm.mm' E/W

 depending on what is currently available there will be real data or placeholders.
 Display can be turned on and off with use of the button - this is very important to keep the display off when not used to increase batery live.

-When movement is detected and happens continuously for at least 10s the additional indicator will be displayed on the right hand side of lat/lng (3 cocentric circles).
-This indicator states that the data will actually be logged into SD card.
+Average accuracy of the position in meters is displayed in the right hand side bottom corner of the screen (surrounded with a circle).
+When accuracy is better than 7m and there is movement that lasts for at least 10seconds continuously this indicator will be changed to 3 cocentric circles and will state that data will actually be logged into SD card.

 Loggin interval is 5s - data logged is latitude, longitude, time, date, speed and heading.
 Time interval assures that log file (csv) does not exceed 4MB (FAT32 limitation) even if logging happens all the time for 24h.
 File naming convention will switch to new file for each day - file format name is dd-mm-yyy.csv.